adaltas/node-nikita/src/system/copy.coffee.md

   Group name or id who owns the file.
 * `mode`
   Permissions of the file or the parent directory.
+* `parent` (boolean|object)
+  Create parent directory with provided attributes if an object or default system options if "true", supported attributes include 'mode', 'uid', 'gid', 'size', 'atime', and 'mtime'.
 * `preserve`
   Preserve file ownerships and permissions, default to "false".
 * `source`